ArtemiyDmtrvch/event-based-state-machine/README.md

 - even minor changes to one of the components may cause the unexpected behavior of the other
 - if the project is large, you will waste a lot of time to find the place you need

-**flow-machine** will save you from all these problems by bringing out the flowchart of your business process, which is designed to be understood by all.
+**flow-architecture** will save you from all these problems by bringing out the flowchart of your business process, which is designed to be understood by all.
 Take a look:

 ``` kotlin